We started Lutso as worried kids and grandkids, trying to support our older loved ones—and constantly feeling in the dark.

 — Andres Tuul, Co-Founder

-When care becomes constant checking, everyone feels it.
-My grandma felt micromanaged.
+When care turns into constant checking, everyone feels it.
+My grandma felt controlled.
 My mom felt helpless.
-Eventually, the stress led to a decision none of us wanted: moving her into a care home.
+The stress finally pushed a decision none of us wanted—a care home.
 That guilt stayed with us.
-We built Lutso so families could step back from stress and still feel connected.
-It’s not just about knowing something happened—it’s about knowing early enough to help, without damaging the relationship in the process.
-Families don’t need more data—they need real, timely insight they can act on with confidence, not fear.
+We built Lutso so families can stay connected without losing peace or trust.
+It’s not just about knowing something happened—it’s about knowing early enough to help, without hurting the relationship in the process.

 — Sten-Erik Mägus, Co-Founder